BWindey/DodonaCLI-C/libraries/WiTUI/README.md

 The border consists of an array of 8 characters: 4 corners and 4 sides.
-It also can have a color that is applied to the whole border, and that color can be defined for when the window is selected or not.
+It also can have a color that is applied to the whole border, and that color can be defined for when the window is focussed or not.
 By default this would be white and dim respectively.
+IMPORTANT: this border effect should not contain visible characters when printed, to not mess up any width calculations.
 When the border is set to `NULL`, it won't be rendered.
 Note that if you want an empty border, but not that 2 windows do not have any separation, you will need to have a border consisting of spaces.